bcit-ci/CodeIgniter/user_guide_src/source/libraries/encryption.rst

 The Encryption Library provides two-way data encryption.
 To do so in a cryptographically secure way, it utilizes PHP extensions that are unfortunately not always available on all systems.
-You must meet one of the following dependancies in order to use this
+You must meet one of the following dependencies in order to use this
 library:

 - `OpenSSL <http://php.net/openssl>`_ (and PHP 5.3.3)
 - `MCrypt <http://php.net/mcrypt>`_ (and `MCRYPT_DEV_URANDOM` availability)

-If neither of the above dependancies is met, we simply cannot offer you a good enough implementation to meet the high standards required for proper cryptography.
+If neither of the above dependencies is met, we simply cannot offer you a good enough implementation to meet the high standards required for proper cryptography.